johnny-bm/cw-christmas25-game/VERCEL_DEPLOYMENT.md

 1. ✅ Game loads and plays correctly
 2. ✅ Leaderboard displays on start screen
 3. ✅ Can save scores after game over
-4. ✅ Scores persist (check Supabase dashboard)
+4. ✅ Scores persist (check Firebase console)
 5. ✅ Audio works (mute/unmute button)
 6. ✅ Responsive on mobile/desktop

 ## Important Notes

 - **No authentication needed** - the app is completely public
-- The Supabase `anon` key is safe to expose in client-side code
+- Firebase handles all backend infrastructure
 - All users share the same leaderboard
-- Scores are stored in Supabase (or localStorage if Supabase fails)
+- Scores are stored in Firebase Firestore (with localStorage fallback)

 ## Troubleshooting